opendocsg/slw-judgments-backfill/2017_SGHC(I)_10/report.md

 72     Whatever the explanation for the dating, it is not known to us.
 We have taken into consideration the dating and what appears to have been unwarranted signing by Mr Merimee as witness.
 We are comfortably satisfied that Mr Cucchi’s evidence of execution by Ruth on 9 June 2010 should be accepted and that, while he could not specifically remember what documents were signed, they included the SCI Ruth Agam and Det Internationale refinancing documents.

 73     A person is generally bound by his signature on a contractual document even if he did not fully understand its terms.
-The defence of _non est factum_ is a narrow exception to that position, for which there must be a radical difference between what was signed and what was thought to have been signed and the person must show that he took care in signing the document: see _Mahidon Nichiar bte Mohd Ali and others v Dawood Sultan Kamaldin_ [2015] 5 SLR 62 at [119].
+The defence of _non est factum_ is a narrow exception to that position, for which there must be a radical difference between what was signed and what was thought to have been signed and the person must show that he took care in signing the document: see _Mahidon Nichiar bte Mohd Ali and others v Dawood Sultan Kamaldin_ <span class="citation">[2015] 5 SLR 62</span> at [119].
 In our view, there is no basis for finding that in either of these respects Ruth has the benefit of the defence.

 **The account opening issue**